imarc/handbook/strategy.markdown

 [Adobe XD](https://www.adobe.com/products/xd.html) is our primary tool for creating site maps and wireframes.

-We have created an Adobe XD template with our most commonly used wireframe components.
-You can get the latest version from our fileserver.
+We have created Adobe XD templates with our most commonly used wireframe components.
+You can get the latest versions from our fileserver.
+These can be found by going to *fileserver > files > user experience > templates*.

 ### Documents

 [Keynote](https://www.apple.com/iwork/keynote/) is our preferred on-screen presentation tool.
-If cross-platform compatibility will be required, we use PowerPoint. ([Reveal.js](https://lab.hakim.se/reveal-js/#/) is handy for web-based presentations, but HTML & CSS knowledge is a prerequisite.)
+If cross-platform compatibility will be required, we use PowerPoint.

 We frequently use [Google Docs](https://docs.google.com) for collaborative authoring and editing.
 Google Docs should not be created or edited using personal accounts; *only* use your imarc.com account.